JetBrains/kotlin-multiplatform-dev-docs/topics/overview.md

 Thanks to flexible sharing provided by the JetBrains solution, you can switch to multiplatform development at any stage of your project without the risk of losing your Kotlin-written code.
 You have the freedom to decide how much and when to share.
 This enables incremental adoption for existing projects and is especially beneficial for projects with complex logic.

 Flexibility extends beyond logic to UI.
-If you want to save time and use a shared UI that might not appear native on all platforms, Compose Multiplatform is your best bet.
+If you want to save time and use a common UI that might not appear native on all platforms, Compose Multiplatform is your best bet.
 If your preference is a UI native for each platform, we support that too.
 The choice is yours!

 Kotlin Multiplatform is already used in production by many companies, including Philips, Netflix, Leroy Merlin, and VMWare.